All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 When does the need for vitamin D increase?

-Digestibility of Vitamin D
+Vitamin D absorption

 Interaction of vitamin D with other elements of the body

-Vitamin D helps to absorb calcium (Ca) and phosphorus (P), and with its assistance, magnesium (Mg) and vitamin A are well absorbed.
+Vitamin D helps to absorb calcium (Ca) and phosphorus (P), and with its assistance magnesium (Mg) and vitamin A are well absorbed.

 What determines the presence of vitamin D in food?

-Products that contain vitamin D
+Foods that contain vitamin D

-Signs of excess dose of vitamin D
+Signs of Vitamin D Overdose

 Treatment of hypervitaminosis D:

-• consumption of large quantities of liquid;
+- consumption of large amounts of liquid;

-• the appointment of glucocorticosteroids, a-tocopherol, ascorbic acid, retinol, thiamine;
+- administration of glucocorticosteroids, a-tocopherol, ascorbic acid, retinol, thiamine;

 Attention!